Rail transport in Austria: Standard gauge railways

 Due to the course of the Austria–Germany border and mountainous terrain, the shortest railway line between Innsbruck (Tyrol) and Salzburg (Salzburg state) runs over German territory.
 This railway corridor, known as the Deutsches Eck (lit.
 'German corner'), consists of two railway lines, Kufstein–Rosenheim and Rosenheim–Salzburg, which are both located almost entirely in Germany.

 The Lower Inn Valley Railway and Brenner Railway represent an important north-south corridor for trains running between Germany and Italy via Austria.
 To shorten travel time, the 55 km long Brenner Base Tunnel is currently being built between Innsbruck and Franzensfeste (Fortezza), South Tyrol.
 Trains will run with a speed up to 250 km/h through this tunnel.
 It will be only slightly shorter than the world's longest railway tunnel, the Gotthard Base Tunnel in Switzerland.

-Another railway tunnel currently under construction is the 32.9 km long Koralm Tunnel, which will shorten travel time between Klagenfurt and Graz.
+Another newly opened railway tunnel is the 32.9 km long Koralm Tunnel, which has shortened travel time between Klagenfurt and Graz.